geopm/geopm/service/docs/source/geopmlaunch.1.rst

   executable.
 This option is used by the launcher to set the GEOPM_PROFILE environment variable.
 The command line option will override any value currently set in the environment.
-Note that the name may not contain carriage returns nor double qoutes, but it may be surrounded by double quotes to preserve spaces.
+Note that the name may not contain carriage returns nor double quotes, but it may be surrounded by double quotes to preserve spaces.
 See the ENVIRONMENT section of `geopm(7) <geopm.7.html>`_.

 *
   ``--geopm-ctl`` *process*\ |\ *pthread*\ |\ *application*\ :
   Use GEOPM runtime and launch GEOPM with one of three methods:
   *process*\ , *pthread* or *application*.
 The *process* method